jaya117/RISCV-HDP/week_2/README.md

 </details>
 <details>
-  <summary> Training Project - Choose the IoT application for implementation </summary>
+  <summary> Training Project - Choosing the IoT application for implementation </summary>
   Still thinking about it.